tmart234/TMTool/README.md

 - csv2template.py (work in progress) - script to convert template.csv file back into a .tb7 file.
 For merging new threats or editing templates, you would modify and convert back to .tb7 format

-- template2sql.py (work in progress) - enumerate a template's threats and stencils/elements.
+- template2sql.py - enumerate a template's threats and stencils/elements.
 Save as sqlite db

 Scripts for .tm7 model files: